BenjaminStonawski/Hackintosh-for-Lenovo-G580/README.md

 iMessage, FaceTime and iCloud: if you use GenSMBIOS it works on Sierra, High Sierra, Mojave and Catalina

-HD Graphics 3000 works on Sierra, High Sierra, Mojave and Catalina, Nvidia 710M works on High Sierra and Sierra.
+HD Graphics 3000 works on Sierra, High Sierra, Mojave and Catalina, Nvidia 710M won't work with any macOS.

 Boot Chime (with Calliron): Works on Sierra, High Sierra, Mojave and with some trickery, it works on Catalina as well